fortanix/terraform-provider-dsm/docs/resources/azure_sobject.md

 - `custom_metadata` (Map of String) Azure CMK level metadata information.
    * `azure-key-name`: Key name within Azure KV.
    * **Note:** By default dsm_azure_sobject creates the key as a software protected key.
 For a hardware protected key use the below parameter.
    * `azure-key-type`: Type of a key.
 It can be used in `PREMIUM` key vault.
-Values are software/hardware.
+Value is hardware.
 - `group_id` (String) The Azure group ID in Fortanix DSM into which the key will be generated.
 - `key` (Map of String) A local security object imported to Fortanix DSM(BYOK) and copied to Azure KV.
 - `name` (String) The security object name.